François-Thomas Galbaud du Fort: Saint-Domingue

 Saint-Domingue was in turmoil at this time, since the white settlers were hostile to the civil commissioners Léger-Félicité Sonthonax and Étienne Polverel.

 Some of the whites wanted the monarchy restored.

 Meanwhile, slaves in the interior had revolted.

 General Étienne Maynaud de Bizefranc de Laveaux was trying with difficulty to keep the peace in Cap-Français in the north.

 Galbaud should have waited to be confirmed as governor by the civil commissioners, who were in Port-au-Prince.

 Instead he took an oath of office on the day of his arrival and made a speech that seemed to tell the white colonists that they could count on his support.

-On 8 May 1793 he wrote a letter to Polvérel and Sonthonax announcing his arrival, but did not forward dispatches from the government that gave them instructions on the war with Spain and Britain.
+On 8 May 1793 he wrote a letter to Polvérel and Sonthonax announcing his arrival, but did not forward dispatches from the government that gave them instructions on how to fight against Spain and Britain.

 The commissioners arrived at Cap-Français on 10 June 1793, where they were welcomed by the colored people but received a cold reception from the whites.

 They heard that Galbaud was friendly with the faction that was hostile to the commission, and did not intend to obey the commissioners.

 Relations between Galbaud and the commissioners were extremely strained from the start.

 Galbaud would not accept the "citizens of 4 April" into his entourage, or make "all the concubines of the city the social equals of his wife."

 Polvérel and Sonthonax asked Galbaud to resign, and when he refused they dismissed him on 12 June 1793.

 The commissioners interviewed Galbaud, who confirmed he would not obey their orders and could show that the obstacle of his property ownership had been waived.

 On 13 June 1793 Polvérel and Sonthonax proclaimed that they had dismissed Galbaud and ordered him to embark on the Normande, sail to France and give an account of his conduct to the National Convention.

 A long letter has been preserved that Galbaud wrote to the National Convention from prison protesting his arrest.